kazubu/jet_v6mig_autoconfig/README.md

    - AFTR address is FQDN.
 Returns 1 AAAA record.

 ## Caveats
- - Covers only vendorid, product, version and capability parameters.
-Persistent token and authentication is not implemented.
+ - Covers only vendorid, product, version, capability and persistent token parameters.
+Authentication is not implemented.
  - Access sequence is a bit different from the specification (c.2 and c.3 is not implemented, wait 10-30 minutes even if failed with the errors.).
- - Currently, SRX doesn't support IPIP6 tunnel.
-This script works only on MX series router.
  - Currently, MX series router doesn't support DHCPv6 client with autoconfig(RA) mode(statefull ia-pd only).